 - Retirony: He was one level away from evolving when he died.

 A Toxel who was given to Granran by a Daycare woman, which later evolved into a Toxtricity.

 - The Baby of the Bunch: Still mostly a baby, though getting on in levels.

 - Character Death: Among the casualties from fighting Leon's Rillaboom.

-- Infant Immortality: Played with.
+- Improbable Infant Survival: Played with.
 Baby Download had long since evolved and grown up, but still did not survive the final battle.